Troubleshooting

 2. Check workspace count and total page count

-3. Large git repositories (>5,000 files) use more memory — the hybrid engine auto-switches to native git CLI when go-git exceeds 512 MB RSS
+3. Large git repositories use more memory — the hybrid engine auto-switches to the native git CLI past file-count and memory thresholds

 Slow page renders